 - Engage members and create bonding nights such as karaoke nights or have contests for your members to earn org swag.
 Have members vote on their favorite ones.

 Remember that engaging your members is all about building community and a place for your members to feel accepted and welcome.
 When you plan ways to engage members, think of the following things to help you come up with ideas and implement those ideas for your organization:

 - Be inclusive

 - Do your scheduled times fit for all your members, or just a specific group?
-Are some members in different time zones, or has less access to phone/internet or technology?
+If you’re having virtual meetings, are some members in places that have less access to phone/internet or technology?

 - Do your members feel comfortable participating in the events you have planned?
 Asking members for ideas and allowing members to vote on ideas can be helpful for creating meaningful engaging opportunities for your members.